 As with anything that requires crumbing and a lot of manual handling, this recipe will be messy.
 To keep things as clean as possible:

 - Use cling wrap between the sausage mixture and your work surface/rolling pin to reduce the amount of mess.

-- Water will prevent the sausage mixture from sticking.
-Work with cold wet hands, and sprinkle water on your cling wrap (from note 5 above).
+- Work with cold wet hands, and sprinkle water on your cling wrap.
+Water will prevent the sausage mixture from sticking.

-- Single vs double crumbing – double crumbing the eggs definitely produces a crisper, crunchier outer coating.
-However, I found double crumbing made the eggs significantly bigger, and I just could not get the meat to cook through when they were so large.
-The double crumbing also created a white/yellow ring around the eggs which I just did not like the look of.
-In the end I decided to just go with the single crumbing.
-My recipe uses a relatively long deep-frying time which I think still achieves a crispy outer coating.
+Double crumbing definitely produces a crisper, crunchier outer coating.
+However, we found double crumbing made the eggs significantly bigger, and we just could not get the meat to cook through when they were so large.
+The double crumbing also created a white/yellow ring around the eggs which we did not look appetising.
+In the end we went with single crumbing.
+Our recipe uses a relatively long deep-frying time which still achieves a crispy outer coating.

 - Cut the herbs very finely, especially the spring onion.
 Larger pieces of herbs can catch on the knife as you cut, then drag off bits of sausage meat resulting in an uneven surface.